pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 # Docstrings

-One problem we never really solved when talking about writing good functions was: "4.
-It is hard to understand what it does just by looking at it".
-This brings up the idea of function documentation, called "docstrings".
+Writing good functions brings up the idea of function documentation, called "docstrings".
 The [docstring](https://www.python.org/dev/peps/pep-0257/) goes right after the `def` line and is wrapped in **triple quotes** `"""`.

 ```python